weninthelab/wenlog/content/posts/js-closure-memory-mysteries.md

 +++
-title = "JavaScript Closure Confusion and Memory Mysteries" description = "Dive deep into JavaScript closures and discover how they can create unexpected behavior and memory issues" date = 2025-06-07 draft = false
+title = "Closures & Memory Mysteries"
+description = "Dive deep into JavaScript closures and discover how they can create unexpected behavior and memory issues" date = 2025-06-07 draft = false